Critical Reasoning

 The "0/5" ring promises a short, finishable session, and the single CTA removes the burden of choice.
 You don't decide; you just click.

-The Curiosity Gap I didn't hide future levels completely; I locked them.
+I didn't hide future levels completely, I locked them.

 This turns the educational process into a game of achievements and ensures they master the basics before jumping ahead.